Google quietly debuts Chatbase, a chatbot analytics platform

 (Note: Chatbase is not the same thing as this ChatBase app in Google Play.)

-There are no screenshots on the Chatbase website, although there are options for developers to sign up for access, which leads me to wonder if it might be one of the items getting announced today.
+There are no screenshots on the Chatbase website, although there are options for developers to sign up for access, which leads me to think it might be one of the items getting announced today.

-What you can see on the website is a description of what you will be able to do with Chatbase.
+What you can see on the website is that it’s connected to API.ai, the bot management startup that Google acquired in September last year.

+The site also has a description of what you will be able to do with Chatbase.
 Google notes that it will let you “track key metrics like active users, sessions, retention.
 View metrics per intent, sentiment, or chat platform”; fix broken experiences by viewing “a prioritized list of user messages not handled well”; and “optimize user churn based on an automatically generated visualization of all sessions.”

 Bringing “Dark data” to light

-Note: [Update: Google confirmed all of the details in this story about Chatbase, and a spokesperson said it will be in early access release starting today.]